-- 1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened can and BrewMax LME in hot tap water. - 2.
-In your sanitized blender, purée the can of fruit with the syrup, and set aside to add later. - 3.
-Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot.
-Bring this mixture to a boil, then remove from heat. - 4.
-Open the can of Brewing Extract and BrewMax LME and pour the contents into the hot mixture in your pot.
+- 9. Open the cans of Brewing Extract and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
-This mixture of unfermented beer is called wort. - 5.
+This mixture of unfermented beer is called wort. - 10.
 Fill your fermenter with cold tap water to the mark 1 on the back.
-If using any other fermenter this would be approximately 1 gallon of water. - 6.
+If using any other fermenter this would be approximately 1 gallon of water. - 11.
 Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
-(If you have a different fermenter top it off with cold water to the 8.5-liter mark). - 7.
-Add in the fruit purée from your blender. - 8.
-Stir your wort mixture vigorously with your sanitized spoon or whisk. - 9.
-Sprinkle the gold yeast packet into the keg, and screw on the lid.
+(If you have a different fermenter top it off with - 12.
+Stir your wort mixture vigorously with your sanitized spoon or whisk. - 13.
+Sprinkle the US-05 yeast packet into the keg, and screw on the lid.
 Do not stir.

-Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
+Put your fermenter in a location with a consistent temperature between 68° and 78° F (20° - 25° C), and out of direct sunlight.
 Ferment for 21 days.